 As a general matter, the Company does not provide perquisites to its executive officers, other than an allowance for financial planning services.
 In Asia and Europe, consistent with regional compensation practices, cars are provided to mid and upper level managers, including Mr. Nieman and Mr. Platzer.
 Additionally, Mr. Nieman receives certain expatriate, relocation and transition benefits while he works for the Company in China.
+Upon her hiring, Ms. Loebl received reimbursement for certain relocation expenses.
 For more details on these perquisites, please refer to footnote 4 to the Summary Compensation Table.